sapphirepp/sapphirepp/doc/pages/mainpage.md

 ## Getting started {#getting-started}

-To run @sapphire, you need to provide a configuration file:
+To run @sapphire, you need to provide a parameter file:

 ```shell
 ./build/sapphirepp parameter-template.prm